sbpp/sourcebans-pp/README.md

    o MySQL 5.0
  * Source Dedicated Server
    o MetaMod: Source
-   o SourceMod: Greater Than or Equal To 1.5, Less Than 1.7.x o Steam3ID Games: SourceMod: Greater Than or Equal To 1.6.2, Less Than 1.7.x
+   o SourceMod: Greater Than or Equal To 1.5 o Steam3ID Games: SourceMod: Greater Than or Equal To 1.6.2
 ```